 Artwork description & composition

-By the time Nauman had started creating his neon works, there were several other artists at the time that were already using the medium.
+By the time Nauman had started creating his neon works, several other artists were already using the medium.
 However, instead of referring to his works as sculptures, he simply referred to them as signs, which helped him to draw clear parallels between his neon signs in the gallery and those commercial versions found readily in the streets.

 More neon pieces